zeldaret/oot/docs/compilers.md

 and IDO (IRIX Developer Option) was the C compiler toolchain that shipped with these.
-Two different versions of IDO were used for Ocarina of Time: IDO 5.3 was used for some libraries (namely libultra, libleo, and the JPEG library) while IDO 7.1 was used the other libraries and all of the "main" game code.
+Two different versions of IDO were used for Ocarina of Time: IDO 5.3 was used for some libraries (namely libultra, libleo, and the JPEG library) while IDO 7.1 was used for the other libraries and all of the "main" game code.

 These Silicon Graphics workstations ran the MIPS-based IRIX operating system, so the original compiler binaries can't run on modern systems.
 Originally this